 - Before you start preparing your fig newton cookie crust, make sure you have soaked your dried figs in water for 30 minutes so that they blend easily.

 - Drain your figs. In a food processor, add the figs, orange juice, syrup, cinnamon, and salt.
-Blend and refrigerate while you make your dough.
+Blend and refrigerate the mixture while you make your dough.

 - In a large bowl, whisk together the almond flour, oat flour, and salt.
 Add in the coconut oil, syrup, orange zest, and orange juice.
 Mix until fully incorporated and a dough forms.
 It is sometimes easiest to just use your hands to make the dough.